 – Key Career Dates –

-- 2014: 1st WSOP bracelet & named Player of the Year by ALL IN, BLUFF, and Card Player.
+- 2014: He wins his first WSOP gold bracelet, and gets named Player of the Year by ALL IN, BLUFF, and Card Player Magazine.

 – Daniel Colman’s Career –